BestTimesToVisit.com Logo

 Walking

-Sucre's historic center is compact and incredibly beautiful, making walking the absolute best way to explore its white-washed colonial architecture, plazas, and hidden alleys.
+Sucre's historic center is compact and incredibly beautiful, making walking the most enjoyable and practical way to explore its colonial streets, plazas, and attractions.
+Many key sights are within easy walking distance of each other.

 Cost:Free!